honeycombio/examples/node-serverless-app/README.md

 - Continuing a propagated trace (if applicable), e.g. if the client initiated a trace via another Honeycomb Beeline
 - Error handling with a trace

-We've intentionally included the `node_modules` directory in hopes of simplifying dependencies.

 ## Usage:

-Find your Honeycomb write key at https://ui.honeycomb.io/account, then make it available to your Lambda function.
+Find your Honeycomb API key at https://ui.honeycomb.io/account, then make it available to your Lambda function.

 After deploying your Lambda function, you may curl it with a payload: